 During my time at ELS Pro Audio I familiarized himself with nearly every brand and type of loudspeaker, microphone, mixer and instrument thanks to their extensive electronics and speaker repair business.
 Working with acclaimed guitar amp builder Mark Stephenson, I built a 30-watt all-tube guitar amp from scratch which I was able to use during The Day He Quit's "Final EP" recording process at Fader Mountain Sound.

 During my time at ELS, we upgraded the house PA system at the Rod & Gun Pub, just off the beach in Parksville, BC.
-After the installation was complete, I took on house tech duties for several hundred events, from Led Zeppelin tribute bands and touring International acts, to Hip Hop legends and local DJ's.
+After the installation was complete, I took on house tech duties for several hundred events, from Led Zeppelin tribute bands, local favourite cover bands and international touring musicians, to Hip Hop legends and local DJ's.
 I soon began supplementing the system with my own microphones, outboard gear and cabling, and gained quite a lot of attention for my smooth mixes, attention to detail and great attitude.

 After live sound mentor Randy's sudden passing in 2012, I decided to relocate to Victoria beginning what would later become Brown Bear Sound.
-I worked freelance as an audio engineer for Shortt Sound and at private events while I built my personal inventory and skillset.
+I worked freelance as an audio engineer for Shortt Sound briefly and was hired for various private events while I built my personal inventory and skillset.
 My goal is to become a regional sound provider for the incredibly talented musicians that call Vancouver Island their home, or those who visit from afar without the budget for travelling production.

 4-Week Live Sound Course - Summit School (2010)